 As the European football industry has been going through a phase characterized by a high level of commercialization, the challenges for and requirements of an FC's management have increased considerably.
 So far, the topic of management quality in the football industry has received little consideration (ZÜLCH & PALME, 2017).
-This study builds on the FoMa Q-Score's previous edition (ZÜLCH, PALME, JOST & KIRSCH, 2021) and extends it longitudinally.
-Five steps were taken to derive the final result, which respectively placed Borussia Dortmund and FC Bayern München at the top of the Bundesliga.
+This study builds on the FoMa Q-Score's previous edition (ZÜLCH, PALME, & KIRSCH, 2022) and extends it longitudinally.
+Five steps were taken to derive the result, which respectively placed FC Bayern München and Borussia Dortmund at the top of the Bundesliga.